-Fumes from rags can collect in bilge and be extremely hazardous.
-Do not store rags used to wipe up fuel or solvent spills in the boat.
+Fire or explosion hazard from fumes accumulating from rags being stored in bilge area.
+DO NOT store rags used to wipe up fuel or solvent spills in the boat.
 Dispose of rags properly ashore.

 The spilling of fuel or oil into our waterways contaminates the environment and is dangerous to wildlife.
-Do not discharge or dispose of fuel, oil or other chemicals into the water; it is prohibited and you can be fined.
-These are two common, accidental types of discharge:
+DO NOT discharge or dispose of fuel, oil or other chemicals into the water; it is prohibited and you can be fined.
+These are three common, accidental types of discharge:

+- During initial fueling of a nearly empty tank

-- Overfilling the fuel tanks - Pumping contaminated bilge water
+- Overfilling the fuel tanks

+- Pumping contaminated bilge water